rbrands/MeetUpPlanner/README.md

 Some helpers:
 <a href="https://github.com/Blazored">Blazored</a> is an excellent colletion with some tools to make the life easier with Blazor.
 MeetUpPlanner uses the TextEdit and LocalStorage components.

-Blazor Component Library from <a href="https://blazor.radzen.com/">Radzen</a> provides a complete set of components used by MeetUpPlanner for notification messages and numeric input.
+The Blazor Component Library from <a href="https://blazor.radzen.com/">Radzen</a> provides a complete set of components used by MeetUpPlanner for notification messages and numeric input.

 Another handy tool to provide file download in Blazor: https://github.com/arivera12/BlazorDownloadFile